Argentina's energy bust spawns 'ghost town' in prized Vaca Muerta

 The success of Vaca Muerta, often compared to the Permian Basin in the United States based on its vast potential, is key for this South American nation that has failed for decades to break free of cyclical crises and is grappling with inflation above 50% and a $100-billion pile of sovereign debt.

-But more than a dozen interviews with energy executives, property developers, analysts and locals here in Añelo, considered the capital of Vaca Muerta, show how patience is running out for global energy giants including Halliburton Co and Schlumberger NV once committed to tapping the region’s reserves, as well as the thousands of Argentines trying to scratch out a living in a region that was bustling just 12 months ago.
+But more than a dozen interviews with energy executives, property developers, analysts and locals here in Añelo, considered the capital of Vaca Muerta, show how patience is running out for global energy giants including Halliburton Co (HAL.N) and Schlumberger NV (SLB.N) once committed to tapping the region’s reserves, as well as the thousands of Argentines trying to scratch out a living in a region that was bustling just 12 months ago.

 When 47-year-old truck driver Alberto Valenzuela came to Añelo, a once-thriving town, seeking opportunity and a better life, he started building his dream: a four-bedroom home with plenty of space for his wife and two children.